-What you might not yet know though is that the creator of CommentLuv, Andy Bailey, is about to release the plugin newest version, in which your readers will be given an option to register on your site to have a choice of their last 10 posts to link to instead of just your last one as it was up until now.
+What you might not yet know though is that in the newest premium version of CommentLuv, your readers will be given an option to register on your site to have a choice of their last 10 posts to link to instead of just your last one as it was up until now.

 By the way, I have the new version up and running on my blog, so when you go to leave a comment you’ll see the dropdown box that will let you choose your desired post – whether you are linking to your home page or any post page in your “URL” box.

 What does it have to do with WPSubscibers plugin?

 Well, the new CommentLuv version will give each blog owner the flexibility to allow their commentators to choose from their last 10 posts, not to allow it at all, or to allow it AFTER the commentator REGISTERS on your site.

 Sounded like a great feature.
 The only problem I saw with it was the fact that it sounded a bit useless since I couldn’t find any use for the potential flood of the new registrants.

 Now with WPSubscribers and its ability to add the new users to your list – with their permission, of course, it all makes sense.

 The more hands-off ways we find to build up our businesses without our direct involvement, the better off we will be.